aragon/hack/docs/os-ref.md

 Grants `role` in `app` for an `entity`.
 This `entity` would then be allowed to call all actions that their `role` can perform on that particular `app` until the permission manager revokes their role with `revokePermission()`.

-This action is identical to `grantPermission()` except it can only be used by the permission manager of the role.
+This action is identical to `createPermission()` except it can only be used by the permission manager of the role and does not set a new manager.

 > **Note**
 >